 Soaking Retainers/Mouth Guards: It’s ironic that as an anti-plastics activist, I go to bed every night with a mouthful of plastic.
 My Invisalign retainers keep my teeth from returning to their scary Jack-o-Lantern pre-orthodontic condition.
 I could buy a commercial denture cleaner like Efferdent, but baking soda is cheaper and works just as well.

-Toothpaste: I tried using baking soda to brush my teeth.
-I mixed it with stevia for sweetness and a little wintergreen essential oil for taste.
-It was kind of yummy.
-But eventually, I felt like my teeth and gums were becoming sensitive.
-The baking soda was too abrasive.
-So I gave up and went back to buying toothpaste.
-Others have been more successful.
+Toothpaste: I love using baking soda to brush my teeth.
+I mix it with stevia for sweetness and a little wintergreen essential oil for taste.

 Face and Body Cleanser: Susie Collins of The Canary Report, a blog about Multiple Chemical Sensitivity, told me that many people who can’t tolerate soap wash instead with baking soda, mixing it in a 50%/50% ratio with water.
 She also let me know that people with MCS often have difficulty finding pure baking soda that hasn’t been cross contaminated by products with strong scents.
 Since baking soda absorbs odors, it could potentially pick up the odor of anything it was shipped or stored near.

 Does it really work?
 That depends on what you mean by “work.”
 It’s a great abrasive that won’t scratch surfaces.
 What’s more, a 2005 study found baking soda somewhat effective at killing viruses and concluded that

 An advantage of sodium bicarbonate over the available chemical disinfectants for food contact surfaces is its safety, ready availability and low cost.
 The use of sodium bicarbonate… can be an effective and inexpensive method of disinfecting food contact surfaces.